Sounders lose top assistants in Gonzalo Pineda and Djimi Traore

 Pineda isn’t expected to make his head coaching debut until the road match against D.C.
 United at Audi Field.
 He disclosed Thursday he missed Seattle’s historic 3-0 Leagues Cup win against Liga MX side Tigres UANL on Tuesday because he tested positive for COVID-19 upon arrival at Lumen Field.

 “I cannot tell you enough of how awkward of a situation it is for me, but it happens,” Pineda said of testing positive during the coaching interview process despite being vaccinated.
-A portion of the talks with Atlanta were on a boat off the coast of Alaska.
+A portion of the talks with Atlanta were on a yacht off the coast of Alaska.
 “We’re living in this world and it’s probably a good reminder for everyone to take care of themselves and to get vaccinated.
 I’m fully vaccinated and have less chances to have a bad COVID situation.
 But, again, in football, in life, in any part of the world, there are tough situations, there are difficult situations and it’s how you overcome those situations — control what you can control.”

 Sounders coach Brian Schmetzer often credits Pineda as the tactical specialist on his staff since Pineda was hired as an assistant in 2017.
 In-game adjustments have led to playoff wins and unexpected comebacks.